GaberAlsayed/Twitch-API/README.md

-# Twitch-API Practice Tutorial follow along
+# Twitch-API Practice
-Twitch API
+Shout out to CodeTutorial360 for the tutorial, changed some things for taste.